darvincisec/VirtualDynamicAnalysis/README.md

 # Demo

-## Attacking Security Provider
+## Attacking Popular apps with fake security provider

+### Google Authenticator
 Google Authenticator depends on the default Security Provider.
-By executing it inside the cloning app OTP seed used in HMAC operation can be seen easily in the logcat
+By executing it inside the cloning app OTP seed used in HMAC operation can be fetched from the logcat

 ![GoogleAuthenticator](GoogleAuthenticator.gif)

+### Microsoft Authenticator
 The same case with Microsoft Authenticator

 ![GoogleAuthenticator](MicrosoftAuthenticator.gif)